idanarye/woab/README.md

   interact with the widgets directly.
 * Routing GTK signals through the asynchronous runtime, so that the code handling them can proceed naturally to interact with the actors.
-* Mapping widgets and signals from [Glade](https://glade.gnome.org/) XML files to user types.
+* Mapping widgets and signals from [Cambalache](https://gitlab.gnome.org/jpu/cambalache) emitted XML files to user types.

 Refer to [the docs](https://idanarye.github.io/woab/) for more explanation on how to use WoAB, and to [the